 RKent is working on a ExQuilla addon that allows access to both messages and contacts stored on Exchange Server 2007 or 2010.
 It uses EWS (Exchange Web Services) for access to the server.
-It is currently available in a beta version that supports Thunderbird 13 - 15 on Windows, Linux, and OSX platforms, and supports messages and contacts.
+ExQuilla (beginning with release 24) will work with either Thunderbird 17.* or 24.* on Windows, Linux, and OSX platforms and supports messages and contacts.
 Support for 17.* will be dropped after support for 31.* is added.
 Calendar features (which work with the Lightning addon) are being added experimentally, but are not officially supported yet.
-The current beta version is free, but he plans to charge a small annual fee for the official release to cover development costs.
+ExQuilla is not free, it is licensed on an annual basis.
+New users are granted a free 60 day trial license automatically.
 Its also available on the Mozilla Add-ons web site as ExQuilla for Microsoft Exchange.

 The Exchange EWS provider add-on works with Thunderbird and Lightning.
 It uses Exchange Web Services but doesn't seem related to the Provider for Microsoft Exchange add-on lets you use Microsoft Exchange calendars in Thunderbird, via Exchange Web Services.
 It supports Microsoft Exchange 2007 and above.

 See OWA for some other alternatives.